Stark1392/developerfromAplerOS/README.md

-# developerfromAplerOS
+# DeveloperfronPiso
-i need developer to programming aKernel
+i need developer to programming a Kernel